-GSA elected officers and positions on department committees include: President, Secretary, Treasurer, Executive Committee (2), Personnel Committee (2), Graduate Affairs Committee (2), Undergraduate Affairs Committee (2), Research Infrastructure Committee (1), GPSO Representative, Social Committee (4), Graduate Recruitment Committee (4), Public Sociology Forum (2), Race and Ethnic Relations Committee (2), IIDS Coordinator (1)
+GSA elected officers and positions on department committees include: President, Secretary, Treasurer, Executive Committee (2), Personnel Committee (2), Graduate Affairs Committee (2), Undergraduate Affairs Committee (2), Research Infrastructure Committee (1), GPSO Representative, Social Committee (4), Graduate Recruitment Committee (4), Public Sociology Forum (2), Diversity Equity and Inclusion Committee (3).

-Karl F. Schuessler Institute for Social Research (KSISR)
+Karl F. Schuessler Institute for Social Research (SISR)

-The Karl F. Schuessler Institute for Social Research (KSISR, or sometimes just SISR) was established in 1963 to promote and facilitate research in sociology.
+The Karl F. Schuessler Institute for Social Research (SISR) was established in 1963 to promote and facilitate research in sociology.
 It operates as an arm of the Department of Sociology, although its services extend to other units.
-The KSISR Director is a member of the Sociology faculty and the Institute's funds come from the College of Arts and Sciences.
-KSISR has its own building located on Third Street, which houses a graduate student lounge, computer lab, and offices.
-Department seminars, graduate classes, and meetings are also held regularly at KSISR.
+The SISR Director is a member of the Sociology faculty and the Institute's funds come from the College of Arts and Sciences.
+SISR has its own building located on Third Street, which houses a graduate student lounge, computer lab, and offices.
+Department seminars, graduate classes, and meetings are also held regularly at SISR.

-The Institute assists sociology faculty in conducting their research, provides office space and computing facilities for externally-funded research projects, trains sociology graduate students to conduct sociological research using a variety of methodologies, houses the offices of professional journals in sociology, serves as a locus of computer services to the sociology department and its units, hosts presentations of sociological research by faculty at IU and other universities, assists sociology faculty in obtaining funding for their research, provides access to computers and technical assistance to sociology graduate students, and serves as a repository for widely used public-access data sets as well as for data gathered by KSISR and the Center for Survey Research.
+The Institute provides office space and computing facilities for externally-funded research projects, trains sociology graduate students to conduct sociological research using a variety of methodologies, serves as a locus of computer services to the sociology department and its units.
+It also hosts presentations of sociological research, assists sociology faculty in obtaining funding for their research, provides access to computers and technical assistance to graduate students, and serves as a repository for widely used public-access data sets as well as for data gathered by SISR and the Center for Survey Research.